PROPERTY OWNERS HAVE CERTAIN RIGHTS

 PROPERTY TAXPAYER REMEDIES

 This Comptroller publication explains in detail how to protest a property appraisal, what issues the county appraisal review board (ARB) can consider and what to expect during a protest hearing.
-The publication also discusses the options of taking a property owner’s case to district court, the State Office of Administrative Hearings or binding arbitration if the property owner is dissatisfied with the outcome of the ARB hearing.
+The publication also discusses the option to request limited binding arbitration to compel the ARB or chief appraiser to comply with a procedural requirement and the options of taking a taxpayer’s case to district court, the State Office of Administrative Hearings or binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing.

 Coryell CAD property owners will receive a notice of appraised value from the appraisal district.
 The city, county, school districts and other local taxing units will use the appraisal district’s value to set property taxes for the coming year.